-Much of my work is collaborative.
-I am a member of Call Your Mom, a multimedia making family made up of myself, E Cadoux, Sophie Goldberg, and Mia Massimino.
+Emma is a member of the multimedia making family Call Your Mom with E Cadoux, Sophie Goldberg, and Mia Massimino.
 The collective has been working together since 2014 to explore ideas of intimacy and communication and test the boundaries of relationships between audiences and performers.

-I am also a digital storyteller interested in archiving personal histories.
-My most recent oral history project, Life Histories of Hamtramck, is an online database that presents a series of interviews and photographs from a neighborhood inside Detroit, MI.
-I presented an excerpt of this work at the American Historical Association's 132nd annual meeting in Washington, D.C.
+In her individual work, Emma uses performance, audio, video, photography, writing, and printmaking to ask questions and archive personal histories.
+Her most recent oral history project, Life Histories of Hamtramck, is an online database that presents a series of interviews and photographs from a neighborhood inside Detroit, MI.

-Facilitating arts workshops is an important part of my practice.
-I have worked with college students at the University of Michigan, inmates at a Michigan correctional facility, elementary school students at a D.C. quaker camp, high school students in Detroit, MI, and young people in Baltimore, MD.
+Emma is also an arts workshop facilitator.
+She has worked with college students at the University of Michigan, inmates at a Michigan correctional facility, elementary school students at a D.C. quaker camp, high school students in Detroit, MI, and young people in Baltimore, MD.

 Emma holds a BFA in Interarts Performance from the University of Michigan and currently works as a Media Instructor for Wide Angle Youth Media.